-Coloured wastewater is extremely variable in composition due to the amount of dyes or chemicals used in processing and most of these compounds have a complex structure which is resilient to light, biological or UV treatments.
-Arvia’s onsite ODC™ system preferentially removes even the most persistent colour through combining adsorption and advanced oxidation within a single unit.
+Coloured wastewater is extremely variable in composition due to the amount of dyes or chemicals used in processing and can have a complex structure which is resilient to light, biological or UV treatments.